Around the world today, the news is full of stories about bloated government bureaucracies and the inefficiencies of

 But this isn’t a new phenomenon at all.
 And we can actually go back to a piece of music composed by Florent Schmitt in the early 1920s to remind ourselves that even in the era before computers and automation, indolent government employees were fair game for satire.

 Schmitt published a symphonic picture titled Fonctionnaire MCMXII, Op.
 74 in 1923, and it received its premiere performance at the Lamoureux Concerts in 1924, conducted by Paul Paray, who was also the work’s dedicatee.

 The composition’s subtitle gives us an additional clue as to the “inspiration” behind the score: Inaction in Music.

-It turns out that Schmitt’s composition skewers the entire French government worker sector.
+It turns out that Schmitt’s composition skewers the entire French government worker sector with devastating satire.
 Or, as musicologist Frédéric Decaune puts it, “It is the bureaucracy itself – the men of regulations – that Florent Schmitt makes to look completely foolish.”

 Originally envisioned as music to accompany an artistic collaboration between the French writer Charles Muller and the artist Régis Gignoux, Schmitt ended up creating an intriguing musical portrait of the “parasitic civil servant.”

 Throughout its 15-minute duration, we clearly hear the “inactivity in music” in how it portrays a day in the life of a government worker, who engages in such “worthy” pursuits as:

 - Yawning and stretching for a long, long time